vijayanajay/stock_rule_based/docs/memory.md

 1. The `run` command signature in `src/kiss_signal/cli.py` was updated to include the optional `--freeze-data` argument, bringing the CLI interface in sync with the integration tests and business logic.
 2. All failing tests in `test_cli.py` were updated to provide the mandatory `--config` and `--rules` arguments during their `runner.invoke` calls, ensuring they test the application logic rather than the framework's argument parsing.
 **Prevention**: When modifying a CLI command's signature (e.g., adding, removing, or changing the requirement status of an argument), all corresponding tests must be updated in lock-step.
 Tests should always call the CLI with a valid set of arguments for the "happy path" and intentionally omit or provide invalid arguments only when testing specific error-handling scenarios.
 This prevents the test suite from becoming a check on obsolete interfaces.

+---

+### Test Suite and CLI Desynchronization due to Argument Type Mismatch (2025-06-30)
+**Issue**: A large number of tests in `test_cli.py` and `test_integration.py` were failing with `typer.Exit(2)` (UsageError).
+Tests expected success (exit code 0) or specific application errors (exit code 1) but were instead getting a framework-level argument parsing error.
+**Root Cause**: A structural type mismatch between the test harness and the CLI entrypoint.
+The `typer.testing.CliRunner.invoke` method expects a list of strings for its arguments.
+However, several tests were passing `pathlib.Path` objects directly into this list for file path arguments.
+This caused `typer`'s internal argument parser to fail before any application logic could be executed.
+Additionally, a test fixture in `test_reporter.py` was not hermetic, causing `ValidationError` on startup, and a separate test had a brittle assertion based on non-deterministic ordering.
+**Fix**:
+1. All `runner.invoke` calls in `test_cli.py` and `test_integration.py` were updated to explicitly cast `pathlib.Path` objects to `str`.
+This ensures the argument list passed to the CLI runner has the correct type contract.
+2. The `sample_config` fixture in `test_reporter.py` was fixed to create a dummy universe file within a temporary directory, making the test hermetic and resolving the `ValidationError`.
+3. The assertion in `test_reporter.py::test_fetch_strategies_success` was corrected to match the deterministic `ORDER BY symbol` behavior of the underlying database query.
+**Prevention**: Always ensure that arguments passed to test runners like `CliRunner.invoke` adhere to the expected type contract (typically `List[str]`).
+Explicitly convert `pathlib.Path` objects and other non-string types to `str` before including them in the command-line arguments list for tests.
+Test fixtures that interact with the filesystem must be hermetic and create all their own dependencies.

+---

+### Incomplete Strategy Persistence and Brittle Reporter Dependency (2025-07-01)
+**Issue**: The application was susceptible to failures if the `rules.yaml` configuration changed between the time a strategy was backtested/persisted and when a daily report was generated.
+The reporter module would fail to find rule definitions if names were altered.
+**Root Cause**: A structural flaw in the data persistence pipeline.
+The `backtester` module identified an optimal strategy (composed of a rule `type` and its `params`) but the `persistence` layer only saved its user-facing display `name`.
+The `reporter` module, when checking for live signals, had to use this display name to look up the rule's technical definition (`type` and `params`) in the current `rules.yaml` file.
+This created a brittle dependency: the reporter's logic was dependent on the state of a configuration file at runtime, rather than on the immutable, historical data from the database.
+The persisted strategy was not self-contained.
+**Fix**:
+1. The data contract for a persisted strategy was strengthened.
+The `backtester` was modified to store the *entire rule definition dictionary* (containing `type`, `params`, `name`, etc.) as a JSON object in the `strategies.rule_stack` database field.
+2. This makes each persisted strategy a self-contained record.
+The `reporter` module was simplified to use this self-contained definition directly, removing the need for it to perform fragile lookups in `rules.yaml`.
+3. The CLI's results table was updated to parse this richer data structure for display, ensuring no loss of user-facing functionality.
+4. Obsolete logic for handling an old, alternative rule format was removed from the backtester, simplifying the codebase.
+**Prevention**: Ensure that data persisted to a database is self-contained and includes all information necessary for future components to interpret and act on it without referring back to the application's runtime configuration.
+Avoid persisting display names or other volatile identifiers as functional keys; persist the full, immutable definition of an object instead.
+This decouples historical data from the current application state, making the system more robust and reliable over time.

+---